-■ Layers Axons from the optic radiation synapse on layer IV neurons of the primary visual cortex (also known as area 17, striate cortex or V1).
-Cortex is anatomically structured in layers, numbered from I (superficial) to VI (deep).
-Connectivity between areas is closely tied to layer structure. ■ The hypercolumn of visual cortex The cells of the primary cortex are organized into columns running roughly perpendicular to the surface in which cells tend to have the same orientation preference and degree of binocularity.
-A "hypercolumn" is a group of columns spanning all orientations and both eyes.
-The size is on the order of cubic millimeters.
+Some of the major contributions to our understanding of visual cortex was due to the research of Hubel, D. H., & Wiesel, T. N. (see 1968 reference).
+Hubel and Wiesel won the Nobel prize for their work.
+Columns and hypercolumns: orientation and degree of binocularity The cells of the primary cortex are organized into columns running roughly perpendicular to the surface in which cells tend to have the same orientation preference and degree of binocularity.
+A "hypercolumn" is a group of columns spanning all orientations.
+The size is on the order of cubic millimeters and includes about 100,000 cells.
+Different hypercolumns have different receptive field centers.
 In the cortex, we see for the first time binocular cells.
 Embedded in the cortical hypercolumns are cytochrome oxidase blobs in which are found opponent color cells that seem to lack strong orientation selectivity (Livingstone, M. S., & Hubel, D. H., 1984; Livingstone, M. S., & Hubel, D. H., 1987).
+7

 If one views the cortex as essentially a 2-D sheet, it is reasonable to ask how a high-dimensional feature space can be mapped into it and maintain a requirement that similar features (e.g. orientation, ocularity, spatial frequency, motion selectivity) get mapped to near-by locations.
-We return to this problem in Lecture 19 on adaptive maps.
+We return to this problem in Lecture 19 on adaptive maps. ■ Simple cells

-Primary visual cortex: Neuron properties

-Apart from the neurons the LGN fibers synapse on, and in contrast with receptive field characteristics of earlier neurons, many cortical cells are:

-- orientation selective

-- binocular

-- spatial frequency selective, with narrow tuning and

-- motion selective

-- spatial phase selective

-Some of the major contributions to our understanding of visual cortex was due to the research of Hubel, D. H., & Wiesel, T. N. (see 1968 reference).
-Hubel and Wiesel won the Nobel prize for their work.

-■ Simple cells

 There are two main types of cells.
 The simple cells are roughly linear except for rectification, are spatially and temporally band-pass, and show spatial phase sensitivity.
-A first approximation model for simple cell response firing rate (in impulses/ sec) is: $$R = \sigma \left[ \sum{i,j} W{ij} L{ij} \right]$$ Where Wij are the receptive field weights, and Lij the image intensity values at spatial location (i,j).
-An example would be a Gabor function (see discussion and figures below): $$W{ij} = e^{\frac{-i^2 - j^2}{2\sigma^2}} \cos(2\pi (f_x i + f_y j) + \phi)$$ The half-wave rectification operation, $\sigma$ , sets negative values to zero, and is linear for positive values:
+A first approximation model for simple cell response firing rate (in impulses/sec) is: $$R = \sigma \left[\sum{i,j} W{ij} L{ij} \right]$$ Where Wij are the receptive field weights, and Lij the image intensity values at spatial location (i,j).
+An example would be a Gabor function (see discussion and figures below): $$W{ij} = e^{\frac{-i^2 - j^2}{2\sigma^2}} \cos(2\pi (f_x i + f_y j) + \phi)$$ The squashing function is a half-wave rectification operation, σ , sets negative values to zero, and is linear for positive values: